 This will probably seem obvious for those who’ve been using a credit card for years, but clearly defining credit as something that has to be repaid, usually within a certain timeframe, is important.
 If your adult teen doesn’t repay debts on their credit card on time, this can lead to penalties and also impact their credit rating.

-Interest is what a borrower pays a bank or other lenders for using their money.
+Interest is what a borrower pays a bank or other lenders for using money that has been borrowed.
 The rate varies depending on the financial institution and the type of account.
-Even if your adult teen has an interest-free credit card they need to ensure certain conditions are met – anything bought outside these terms will accrue interest.

 In a nutshell: